IBM/cpdctl/README_command_reference.md

 `--flat` (             )
 :    If true folder structures are recursively flattened and the response is a list of files of all files in parent and child directories.
 The 'path' will show the resource full path from starting directory.

+`--hidden-files` (     )
+:    Whether or not to return hidden files.
+If false, hidden files files will be left out of the response object.
+Only works when the path being retrieved is a directory.
+Default is true.

+`--iam-id` (string     )
+:    (Internal use only) Make request relative to the specific iam id.
+Respected only when 'userfs' is also supplied.

 `--limit` (string      )
 :    Pagination param, limit number of resources returned.

+`--minimal` (          )
+:    If true, the response will contain less info. (ex// no etag) Only works with flat param set to true.

 `--offset` (string     )
 :    Pagination param, resources returned wil be offset by this value.